 The price and performance of this cogenerator (5kW at least) would make it much more interesting econologically speaking!

-According to Jancovici, wood gasification is the electricity generation process that has the best overall energy efficiency due to the non-transformation and limited transport of fuel, despite a rather poor device performance.
+According to Jancovici, wood gasification is the electricity generation process that has the best overall energy yield due to the non-transformation and limited transport of the fuel, despite a rather poor performance of the device.

 Learn more and discuss about forums: wood stirling cogenerators